naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 3. Get Spreadsheet ID.
 For more detail.
 Please refer to [https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id)
 4. Move to the settings page from side menu that Plugins > WP Simple Google Sheets Fetcher.
 6. Enter your API key and Spreadsheet ID in form.
-7. Choose "Display Google Sheets Data" block at the Widgets category, use side panel to indicate the range to fetch data.
+7. Choose "Display Google Sheets Data" block at the Widgets category, use side panel to indicate the cell to fetch data.
 8. It will display the data in your post or page.

 == Installation ==